deco3500/eventus/README.md

 ###Communications

+####**Team Meeting**
 The Team will meet during the workshop hours at the University of Queensland and will arrange to meet outside school hours at a prearranged venue as required.
 Facebook messenger is the choice of use for our team’s communication.
 Files will be stored and shared on Google Drive.
 The file naming convention will be: [Team Nearby]xxxxx.

+####**Communication Tools and File Naming Convention**
 Facebook and Slack will be used as our social platforms.
 Facebook was chosen because it everyone is already on it and it is very much integrated into our lives, it is an multi-platform and messages are stored on their servers so it is easy to retrieve information no matter what devices are used.
 Slack is an effective team communication platform with is widely used by UQ students, it integrates with other services like Trello, Github.
 A useful feature it has is also the ability to have group communication and one to one communication in the same space.

 ###Plan

 The project plan would be carried out in numerous stages, by planning and coordinating allocated tasks between team members, steady and consistent contribution, the team will fall nothing short of success.

 First the team needs to have a strong understanding of the proposed idea, research for other existing products or ideas that are similar and develop differences between our idea and the product found, this process will boost the members confidence, which will help future endeavours.
 From there, the team needs to discuss the direction to take for the first prototype; from interfaces to design, everything needs to be discussed.
 By using sketches, paper prototypes, colour palette samples, and user feedback, the first prototype will give a strong insight on the strength and weaknesses of the design.
 By digesting the information from the feedback, the team can re-iterate the initial prototype in preparation for round two of prototyping and user testing.
 The repeated process will always be running in a loop in order to fix any issues the design may create.
 We will adopt design sprint framework by Google Ventures.

-The process consists of five days of ideation.
+####**These are five days process of ideation based on design sprint by GV**

 1. Day 1: We learn more about the proposed idea from the customer perspective.
 We will look who is the intended users and learn what they need.
 We also learn from the competitors point of view by searching what is their advantages and disadvantages.
 2. Day 2: Formulate the solutions and ideate from the proposed solutions.